uStudioTeam/brix-ui/README.md

 import { Button } from 'ustudio-ui';
 ```

+**Important note:** for compatibility with tree-shaking we suggest towards using `default`
+imports rather than named.

 Also, make sure to read our [theming](/docs/theming) guide to squeeze out all the power of uStudio UI Kit and achieve the best
 look and feel.